As human civilization moves on, life has improved compared to the olden days.

 While a wiggle room is given for these chemicals to be poured down the drain, they still go back to the major bodies of water, thus causing pollution.

-Proper waste management is half the battle to a sustainable and healthy environment.
+Proper waste storage and management is half the battle to a sustainable and healthy environment.

 Being responsible and aware of the steps on how to manage household waste properly, as shown in this article, can go a long way in securing a future that benefits everyone on the planet.